 VARIABLE SPEED DRIVE EQUIPMENT (VSD):

 Drive System shall be compatible with electrical characteristics of motors furnished and rated for operation with equipment furnished.

-IMPORTANT NOTE: Shaft grounding rings shall be incorporated into motors 10HP and higher to prevent electrically induced bearing damage (EIBD) when VFDs are utilized on larger pump and fan motors.
+Shaft grounding rings shall be incorporated into motors 10HP and higher to prevent electrically induced bearing damage (EIBD) when VFDs are utilized on larger pump and fan motors.
 Coordinate work with drive and equipment manufacturers.

 System shall feature the following minimum operating characteristics: